dekuNukem/exixe/making_some.md

 ## Upload Firmware

-Once you have soldered the board together, you will need to uplaod the firmware to the STM32 microcontroller in order for the boards to function.
+Once you have soldered the board together, you will need to upload the firmware to the STM32 microcontroller in order for the boards to function.

-To do that you need a ST-Link V2 programmer, they are dirt cheap on ebay (around $4), just search "ST-Link V2".
+To do that you need a ST-Link V2 programmer.
+Just search "ST-Link V2" on ebay, they are dirt cheap (around $3).
 It should look like this:

 ![Alt text](resources/st-link-dongle.jpg)